首页 | 本学科首页 官方微博 | 高级检索

 Conceptual, computational and inferential benefits of the missing data perspective in applied and theoretical statistical problems

-Authors:Donald B Rubin
+Authors:Donald B. Rubin

-Institution:(1) Department of Statistics, Harvard University, Cambridge, MA, USA
+Affiliation:(1) Department of Statistics, Harvard University, Cambridge, MA, USA

 Abstract:This article advocates the following perspective: When confronting a scientific problem, the field of statistics enters by viewing the problem as one where the scientific answer could be calculated if some missing data, hypothetical or real, were available.
 Thus, statistical effort should be devoted to three steps: